braindead-dev/notes.henr.ee/README.md

 npm run dev
 ```

-## Contributing

-Contributions are welcome!
-Please read our contributing guidelines before submitting pull requests.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments